vgentile98/predict_text_difficulty/README.md

-# Prediction the Difficulty Level of French Text
+# Predicting the Difficulty Level of French Texts

 ## Why? - Our Challenge